Costs are high for florists, customers on Valentine’s Day

 She said customers in Fayetteville continue buying, even if it’s fewer customers coming in this year than last year.

 “We were very thankful to see more of this even though people are wanting to spend less.
-It did look a little more like a normal Valentine’s to us,” said Stevenson.
+It did look a little more like a normal Valentine’s to us.”